qalshidi/bin/README.md

 ## readmd

-A script to use your browser to read Markdown files.
+A script to use your default browser to read Markdown files.

 ### Requirements